 What is known are the mobile security solutions available, how they work and why they’re necessary to protect your mobile fleet and keep your users, devices and data safe and secure.

 - Zero Trust Network Access: ZTNA as its referred to, secures network communications similar to VPN, while providing additional safeguards that protect resources, such as apps and services.
 With built-in device health checking, IT gains granular insight into devices, including patch levels, if devices are compromised or affected by malware and whether they meet organizational requirements, before access to individual resources is approved.
-Resources is segmented from others for the purposes of maintaining security, this way, if a user’s access has been compromised for particular app, only that app is affected and users may continue to work on other resources without fear of lateral movement compromising other resources.
+Resources are segmented from others for the purposes of maintaining security; this way, if a user’s access has been compromised for a particular app, only that app is affected and users may continue to work on other resources without fear of lateral movement compromising other resources.
 Devices failing health checks are denied access, then placed into remediation where the issues are mitigated before access can once again be granted.

-- Mobile Endpoint Protection: Preventing malware is just one part of the mobile security equation.
+- Mobile Endpoint Protection: Preventing malware is just one part of the mobile device security equation.
 Mitigating threats from phishing, by identifying and blocking domains that leverage malicious URLs in their campaigns and zero-day attacks is a significant step forward in protecting your mobile fleet.
-Further security from network-based attacks, such as MitM, as well as compliance checking that allows organizations to align requirements to Acceptable User Policies (AUPs) to minimize misconfiguration of settings through policy-based management further strengthens your device’s security posture and that of your infrastructure – regardless of whether it is local, cloud-based, public and/or private – or a combination thereof.
+Further security from network-based attacks, such as MitM, as well as compliance checking that allows organizations to align requirements to Acceptable Use Policies (AUPs) to minimize misconfiguration of settings through policy-based management further strengthens your device’s security posture and that of your infrastructure – regardless of whether it is local, cloud-based, public and/or private – or a combination thereof.

 - Website Content Filtering: Implementing intelligent content filtering of malicious websites to not only minimize the threat from phishing websites, but additionally the reduction in legal exposure from inappropriate use and/or illicit websites while leveraging network-aware security controls that safeguard cellular, wired, roaming and Wi-Fi connections provide an additional layer of protection.
 Seamless scaling across multiple management models, such as BYOD/CYOD/COPE, for enforcing AUPs on company-owned and personally owned devices alike ensure that organizational resources are protected equally as is end-user privacy – not at the cost of one another.